Nandhika05/EXNO2DS/README.md

 # EXNO2DS

+## Name : Nandhika P

+## Reg no : 212223040125
 # AIM:
    To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.